Department of Economics

 ECO 3013.
 Intermediate Microeconomics.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of ECO 2023, and MAT 1133, or their equivalents, with a grade of "C-" or better.
+Prerequisite: Completion of ECO 2023, and MAT 1133, or their equivalents, with a grade of "C-" or better.
 The study of price determination in and the welfare implications of various market structures through the development of the preference theory of consumer behavior and the profit maximization theory of producer behavior.
 The role and welfare impact of externalities and of government actions are also examined.
 (Formerly titled "Theory of Price."
-Credit cannot be earned for both Theory of Price and Intermediate Microeconomics).
+Credit cannot be earned for both "Theory of Price" and "Intermediate Microeconomics.")
 Generally offered: Fall, Spring.
-Differential Tuition: $126.
+This course has Differential Tuition.

 ECO 3033.
 Economics of Managerial Decisions.
 (3-0) 3 Credit Hours.